Special Educational Needs & Disabilities

 The school employs its own professional counsellor to support students with Social, Emotional and Mental Health (SEMH) difficulties, and a qualified assessor who assesses some students who may have cognition and learning difficulties; to determine if extra time arrangements for exams can be applied for.

-There are opportunities during parent consultation meetings to speak to me and subject teachers directly, but you are welcome to contact us at other times if you have any specific concerns, or you may speak directly to the appropriate Head of Department.
+There are opportunities during parent/carer consultation meetings to speak to me and subject teachers directly, but you are welcome to contact us at other times if you have any specific concerns, or you may speak directly to the appropriate Head of Department.

 Parents/carers are invited to meet the subject staff and pastoral staff at regular consultation evenings which are held for every year group at specific times in the year to discuss progress following a written report.